jentjr/flopydoc/docs/tutorial2.rst

 We will start with selected model commands from the previous tutorial.

+Note that you can access this tutorial python script from `here <https://github.com/modflowpy/flopy/blob/master/examples/Tutorials/Tutorial02/tutorial02.py>`_.

 Getting Started
 ---------------
 As shown in the previous tutorial, import flopy using your preferred method, such as::